towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 With 8 badges, using the daycare is essentially a faster way of farming level 45 basic pokemon.
 The downside of not gaining statexp in the daycare still remains as a tradeoff.
 Consider using the daycare as a way to outsource some grinding while you go focus on other things.
+And yes, pokemon with HM moves are now allowed in the daycare.

 #Trainer-Aiding Features